 IIA (International Institute for Analytics) helps enterprises improve their internal analytics teams’ capabilities and understanding of how to leverage analytics for business decisions.
 They reached out to Block 81 for help with a small list of things, but our first major order of business was to redesign the IIA marketing site and move it off of Squarespace.

-- Craft CMS development
+- UX/UI design, Squarespace to Craft CMS migration and development

-Reorganize & restructure
+Reorganization & restructure

 IIA’s site was loosely structured and had a number of pages that were difficult to find.
 So our first step was to work with IIA to take inventory of everything and organize it all in a way that made sense.
 To do this, we created two key documents: a site structure spreadsheet and a set of low fidelity wireframes.